Scum's Wish: Manga

-Scum's Wish, written and illustrated by Mengo Yokoyari began in Square Enix's Big Gangan magazine on September 25, 2012, and finished on March 25, 2017.
+Scum's Wish, written and illustrated by Mengo Yokoyari, began in Square Enix's Big Gangan magazine on September 25, 2012, and finished on March 25, 2017.
 That same day Square Enix simultaneously released the eighth and final tankōbon in a regular and a limited first edition.

-The series is published digitally in English by Crunchyroll Manga and in print by Yen Press.
+The series was published digitally in English by Crunchyroll Manga and in print by Yen Press.

 A spin-off manga titled Kuzu no Honkai décor ran in Big Gangan from November 25, 2017 to May 25, 2018.
 It was collected into one volume.

 Volume list

 Volume 7.5, a fan book titled Ambivalent, covering the manga and the anime, was released by Square Enix on December 24, 2016.

 Anime

 An anime television series adaptation was announced in March 2016 to air on Fuji TV's Noitamina block beginning on January 12 and concluded on March 30, 2017.
 It was streamed exclusively by Amazon Prime Video in Japan and worldwide.
 The series is directed by Masaomi Andō and is animated at the studio Lerche with series composition by Makoto Uezu, character designs by Keiko Kurosawa and music by Masaru Yokoyama.
 The series ran for 12 episodes released across six Blu-ray/DVD volumes.
 The opening song is titled "Uso no Hibana" (嘘の火花) and is sung by 96neko (who later voiced Anne Faulkner in Paradox Live).
 The ending theme titled "Parallel Line" (平行線) is sung by Sayuri.
 The anime has been licensed by Sentai Filmworks for digital and home video release.
 Madman Entertainment released the series on home video in Australia and New Zealand.
 MVM Entertainment acquired the series for home video in the United Kingdom and Ireland.